Buckaroo-0-2/Anonymous-Repository-Convert/README.md

 ## Solution
-I would recomend having a backup of the infomation ready, in case you make a mistake you can easily start over.
+I would recomend having a backup of the infomation ready.

+If you make a mistake you can easily start over.
 ### Convert
 Make a local clone of the existing reposity.